iotaledger/identity.rs/documentation/docs/specs/revocation_bitmap_2022.md

   - bitmap
 ---

-# RevocationBitmap2022
+# Revocation Bitmap 2022

 ## Abstract

-This specification describes an on-tangle mechanism for publishing the revocation status of [Verifiable Credentials](../concepts/verifiable_credentials/overview) embedded in an issuer's DID document.
+This specification describes an on-Tangle mechanism for publishing the revocation status of [Verifiable Credentials](../concepts/verifiable_credentials/overview) embedded in an issuer's DID document.

 ## Introduction

-Revocation gives an issuer the possibility to invalidate a credential they issued before its natural expiration date.
-To that end, issuers embed an identifier in the credential's `credentialStatus` field and verifiers can lookup that identifier in a list to check whether the credential is valid.
-This document specifies a mechanism of embedding such a list, in form of a bitmap, in an issuer's DID document, where each bitmap index corresponds to a credential the issuer has issued.
-This mechanism is space-efficient, enables a verifier to check a credential's status in a privacy-preserving manner and without requiring additional lookups or external resources.
+Revocation gives an issuer the capability to invalidate a credential they issued before its natural expiration date.
+To achieve this, issuers can embed an identifier in the `credentialStatus` field of a credential.
+Verifiers can then lookup that identifier in a separate list, to check whether the credential is still valid.
+This document specifies a mechanism of embedding such a list, in form of a bitmap, in the DID document of the issuer, where each bitmap index corresponds to a credential they have issued.
+This mechanism is space-efficient and enables a verifier to check a credential's status in a privacy-preserving manner and without requiring additional lookups or external resources.

 ## Revocation Bitmap Concept

 The revocation status of a verifiable credential is expressed as a binary value.
-The issuer keeps a bitmap of indices corresponding to verifiable credentials it has issued.
+The issuer keeps a bitmap of indices corresponding to verifiable credentials they have issued.
 If the binary value of the index in the bitmap is 1 (one), the verifiable credential is revoked, if it is 0 (zero) it is not revoked.

 ## Data Model